Barefoot-Ocean/Partner-Manual/README.md

-# Barefoot Ocean Partner Manual
+# Community Fisheries Data System Manual
+## Guidance for data collection, management, validation and interpretation

-This is the repository for Barefoot Ocean's guidance documents and materials translated to partner languages using Quarto to build books, websites, pdfs and powerpoints.
+This is the repository for Blue Ventures' guidance documents and materials translated to partner languages using Quarto to build books, websites, pdfs and powerpoints.